 |

-presentation for him as part of his Christmas pressie.
-I have searched
+little presentation for him as part of his Christmas pressie.
+I have

-a few sites and been fortunate enough to have found a few pictures of
+searched a few sites and been fortunate enough to have found a few

-both the outside and the inside of the ship.
-I am particularly
+pictures of both the outside and the inside of the ship.
+I am

-interested in pictures of the engine room, as thats where he worked
+particularly interested in pictures of the engine room, as thats

 |